griffithlab/genviz.org/_posts/0002-03-01-introToggplot2.md

 In this module, we will explore basic use of ggplot2 to plot genomic data.
 For illustration, we will use a set of mutation data from Supplemental Table S5 of the paper ["Recurrent somatic mutations affecting B-cell receptor signaling pathway genes in follicular lymphoma"](http://www.bloodjournal.org/content/129/4/473/tab-figures-only).
 You can download a cleaned up version of Supplemental Table S5 at [http://www.genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv](http://www.genomedata.org/gen-viz-workshop/intro_to_ggplot2/ggplot2ExampleData.tsv)

 ### Wide vs long format
 Before we begin it is important to know that ggplot expects the data passed to it to be of class data.frame.
-Further the data should be in long instead of wide format.
-This simply means that instead of each non-id variable having it's own column there should be a column/columns designating a key/value pair.
+Further the data may be expected in long instead of wide format.
+This simply means that instead of each non-id variable having it's own column there should be a column/columns designating key/value pairs.
 We can change between wide and long formats with the [dcast()](https://www.rdocumentation.org/packages/reshape2/versions/1.4.2/topics/cast) and [melt()](https://www.rdocumentation.org/packages/reshape2/versions/1.4.2/topics/melt) functions from the reshape2 package.
-For simplicity our example dataset [ggplot2ExampleData.tsv](http://www.genomedata.org/gen-viz-workshop/ggplot2ExampleData.tsv) is already in long format.

 {% include figure.html image="/assets/ggplot2/long_v_wide.png" width="750" %}